-A follow-on course from Ways Into Abstract Painting.
+A follow-on course from Ways into abstract painting.
 Explore colour, scale and mark-making in more depth to get the best out of your compositional ideas.
 Build skills in paint-handling, personal methods of developing abstract imagery, and confidence in discussing your work and themes.

 Learning modes and locations may be different depending on the course start date.
 Please check the location of your chosen course and read our guide to learning modes and locations to help you choose the right course for you.